Lambrie/Lambrie.github.io/_posts/2020-04-09-build-flask-rest-api.md

 For a better understanding about the differences, please read this [article](https://nordicapis.com/when-to-use-what-rest-graphql-webhooks-grpc/)

 In plain english you can build an api to produce data that other systems can consume, or you can build an api that can consume data from other systems in your own application.

 In this example we will produce data for other systems to use through a RESTful API.
-Our API will be waiting to be invoked by en external party, which will provide us with a country name, and we will send back the time for that country.
+Our API will be waiting to be invoked by en external party, which will provide us with a capital city name, and we will send back the time for that country.
+In addition we will also have API`s available to obtain all the available capital cities and also a function to retrieve all capital cities by continent.

 ### Basic API Design

 In order for us to accept a request for data from another system, we must be able to provide them with an adres where the information can be obtained from.
 A URL (uniform resource locator) will need to be provided to any consumer to be able to obtain the data that we will be providing.
 The url will consist out of the following components:
 * server_host       The physical server location, this can either be a DSN name or an IP address.
 In our case whilst still in development we will be hosting on our local machine adress 172.0.0.1 / localhost
 * server_port       The port on which the api will be hosted.
 In our case during development we will be hosting on port 5000
-* time_by_country	The time_by_country will be the endpoint, which will describe which function we need to perform
+* time_by_city	The time_by_country will be the endpoint, which will describe which function we need to perform
-* {input_value}		The name of the country as input
+* {input_value}		The name of the capital city as input
 * ?
 Additional query parameters can be added to provide extra capabilities for the function
 * format=""			In this case the user can define the format in which they expect to receive the output ex. "dd-mm-yyyy HH:MM:SS"